serverless/components/README.md

 ## Example

 This example shows how an entire retail application can be assembled from components available.
-It provides the static frontend website, the rest API supporting the front end and the database backing the rest API.
+It provides the static frontend website, the REST API supporting the frontend and the database backing the REST API.
 Checkout the full example [here](./examples/retail-app).

 ```yaml
 type: retail-app